codefresh-io/argo-hub/workflows/codefresh-csdp/versions/1.0.0/docs/report-image-info.md

 * DOCKER_CONFIG_FILE_PATH (required) - docker config json for authenticating to a registry (GCR, ECR, ACR not supported)
 * DOCKER_CONFIG_SECRET (required) - The Kubernetes secret containing the docker config json information.
 Default is 'docker-registry'
 * DOCKER_CONFIG_SECRET_KEY  (optional) - The key in the Kubernetes secret containing the docker config json information.
 Default is '.dockerconfigjson'
-* DOCKER_USERNAME (required) - The Kubernetes secret with the docker username
+* DOCKERHUB_USERNAME (required) - The Kubernetes secret with the docker username
-* DOCKER_USERNAME_SECRET_KEY (optional) The key in the Kubernetes secret with the docker username.
+* DOCKERHUB_USERNAME_SECRET_KEY (optional) The key in the Kubernetes secret with the docker username.
 Default is 'username'
-* DOCKER_PASSWORD (required) - The Kubernetes secret with the docker password
+* DOCKERHUB_PASSWORD (required) - The Kubernetes secret with the docker password
-* DOCKER_PASSWORD_SECRET_KEY (optional) The key in the Kubernetes secret with the docker password.
+* DOCKERHUB_PASSWORD_SECRET_KEY (optional) The key in the Kubernetes secret with the docker password.
 Default is 'password'
-* USERNAME (required) - The Kubernetes secret with the standard registry username
+* REGISTRY_USERNAME (required) - The Kubernetes secret with the standard registry username
 * USERNAME_SECRET_KEY (optional) The key in the Kubernetes secret with the standard registry username.
 Default is 'username'
-* PASSWORD (required) - The Kubernetes secret with the standard registry password
+* REGISTRY_PASSWORD (required) - The Kubernetes secret with the standard registry password
 * PASSWORD_SECRET_KEY (optional) The key in the Kubernetes secret with the standard registry password.
 Default is 'password'
-* DOMAIN (required) - The Kubernetes secret with the standard registry domain
+* REGISTRY_DOMAIN (required) - The Kubernetes secret with the standard registry domain
-* DOMAIN_SECRET_KEY (optional) - The key in the Kubernetes secret with the standard registry domain.
+* REGISTRY_DOMAIN_SECRET_KEY (optional) - The key in the Kubernetes secret with the standard registry domain.
 Default is 'domain'
 * AWS_ROLE_SECRET (required) - The Kubernetes secret with the Amazon role
 * AWS_ROLE_SECRET_KEY (optional) -The key in the Kubernetes secret with the standard Amazon role.
 Default is 'role'